Hitty’s Library Dress

 courtesy of Stockbridge Library Museum

 I asked for closeup photos of the lace on the dress.
 For my reproduction dress, I made “Tiny Crochet Lace,” but the original dress uses a different technique.
-It appears to be a loosely woven fabric, such as gauze or cheesecloth, folded over and gathered.
+It appears to be a loosely woven trim with finished edges, which has been gathered.

 Closeup of lace at neckline, courtesy of Stockbridge Library Museum